nathankurt/dynatrace-terraform-aws/README.md

 ## Installing Terraform

-* In your linux VM or Windows Subsystem For Linux (My preferred route), go ahead and run `wget https://releases.hashicorp.com/terraform/0.12.20/terraform_0.12.20_linux_amd64.zip` or `brew install terraform` if you have linuxbrew set up in your vm.
+* In your Linux VM or Windows Subsystem For Linux (My preferred route), go ahead and run `wget https://releases.hashicorp.com/terraform/0.12.20/terraform_0.12.20_linux_amd64.zip` or `brew install terraform` if you have linuxbrew set up in your VM.
 * If you went the wget route, make sure to unzip the file and move the terraform file to `/bin` to add it to your path